Understanding Real Estate Taxes in the Okanagan

 No rebate for homes over $450,000

-Proposed Changes: As of March 2026, the federal government has moved to fully eliminate the 5% GST on newly built homes up to $1 million for first-time buyers.
+Proposed Changes: As of March 2026, the federal government has moved to fully eliminate the 5% GST on newly built homes up to $1 million for first time buyers.

-Speculation and Vacancy Tax (SVT)
+3. Speculation and Vacancy Tax (SVT)

 -